neoighodaro/neoish/_posts/2-running-reactjs-nextjs-on-my-ipad.md

 ![](https://paper-attachments.dropbox.com/s_0D429FF75C9F8F37DBFEA461FA2D1385C9FA98E0828E67A55AFEB8DE50A81014_1598513367606_022839DC-4930-436D-A3DC-0C5EF330F9E0.png)

-Ignore the commit messages ðŸ˜•
+Ignore the commit messages :P

 After setting up my Netlify and Git, I could then develop and commit and for every push, there is a Netlify build which is deployed automatically.